rdpate/helpfile/about/about.md

         - extract internal section text
         - format helpfile text for fixed-width
         - glue for these and ./locate (ie. current version)
+- find(1)-like utility that lists all help files starting from a given directory; also lists subtopics for a given filename
+    - first line of synopsis will be treated as the "title"